Green Electronics - Environmentally Responsible Alternatives to Traditional PCB Fabrication

 Environmental Impact of PCB Fabrication

 Despite their countless benefits, electronic devices have spawned challenges and concerns.
-One of the biggest concerns, is in my opinion, the impact PCB fabrication has had on the environment.
-Traditional methods of fabricating circuit boards are energy-intensive, use hazardous chemicals, and consume substantial amounts of water.
+One of these challenges is the impact PCB fabrication has had on the environment.
+Traditional methods of fabricating circuit boards are energy-intensive, use hazardous chemicals, create significant waste, and consume substantial amounts of water.

 With increasing pressure by regulatory agencies, it seems odd that commercial electroless copper processes still utilize formaldehyde as the reducing agent, given the known health risks associated with formaldehyde exposure.
 While there are no bans on formaldehyde in the electronics industry, many countries have put forward regulations on the amount of annual importation or manufacturing of this chemical.